Orioles hold on to defeat White Sox

 “Mistakes happen,’’ he said before the game.
 “I’ve got to continue to believe in the process and work I’ve put in.
 The error last night, I didn’t get the hop I expected because I went back and it didn’t hop the way I wanted it to, it kind of stayed a little low.
 But that’s something I have to learn, and as I take my infield work I’ve got to know the condition of the field.
 There’s a lot that comes with it but I’m willing to stick with it and learn from it.’’

 Like Anderson, Rule 5 right-hander Dylan Covey (0-3, 8.28) is also learning on the job.
-He got hit hard again, this time for six runs on 10 hits in four innings to raise his ERA to 10.07 over his last four starts.
-The O’s built leads of 4-0 and 6-2 as Manny Machado and Trey Mancini homered against Covey, who has allowed seven long balls.
+He got hit hard again, this time for six runs on 10 hits in four innings and balking in a run to raise his ERA to 10.07 over his last four starts.
+The O’s built leads of 4-0 and 6-2 as Manny Machado and Trey Mancini homered against Covey, who has allowed seven long balls and appears to be in jeopardy of losing his place in the rotation.

+“Those are conversations we’ll continue to have,” Renteria said.
+“It wouldn’t be prudent for me in this moment to make a decision like that.
+We have to sit down and see where we’re at.”

+“I just need to execute pitches better,” said Covey, who has pitched in only six games above Class A in the minors.
+“Hanging breaking balls with two strikes, I need to get those in the dirt.”

 Cody Asche, batting .115, hit his first homer, against O’s starter Dylan Bundy (5-1), and Jose Abreu lined a bullet off the left field foul pole for a two-run homer against Mychal Givens in the eighth, cutting the Orioles lead to 6-5.
 The exit velocity on Abreu’s low liner was 112 according to MLB Statcast.